 There’s no doubt that tomatoes are one of the most versatile foods around, as happy in a summer salad as they are in a comforting pizza sauce (big thank you to the person who invented pizza, by the way.)
 But is tomato a fruit?
 Or are we eating a vegetable?
-It’s one of those food facts people love to debate, like if eggplant is a fruit or vegetable, if cucumber is a fruit or vegetable, if avocado is a fruit or vegetable, and if peanuts are nuts.
+It’s one of those food facts people love to debate.

 There’s a tomato in every color and every preference.
 Cherry, beefsteak, heritage, sweet, or beautifully acidic, they’re all tomatoes, and they’re all delicious.
-As a bonus, they’re also one of the easiest vegetables to grow at home.
+As a bonus, they’re also one of the easiest foods to grow at home.
 Or is it easiest fruits?
-Learn about the purple dots on tomato leaves.
 Good tomatoes taste like sunshine, and that should be all we need to know.
 It turns out, though, that defining whether a food is a fruit or a vegetable isn’t as simple as it might seem.

 What is the difference between a fruit and a vegetable?